 b₀ = -1.

 The moment we write the last number, the polynomial division calculator will spit out the answer.
 But let's not spoil it for ourselves just yet!
 How about we grab a piece of paper and do the polynomial long division ourselves?

-If we recall the How to do long division with polynomials section, we'll know to begin with an outline:
+If we recall the, we'll know to begin with an outline:

 Now, we take the first summand of

 P(x), which is

 x⁴, and divide it by the first summand of

 Q(x), i.e., by